caiks/WBOT02/README.md

 same for 005

+Update README of details of models 75-81.
+Compare 79 (re-run of 76 at different start 'My Favorite Brunette') to 76 checking underlying.
+Higher underlying appears to reduce the multiplier from around 3.25 to less than 3, but this could be because of higher thresholds.

 78 appears to be more detailed around the eyes and lips in the representations compared to 75.
 The length maps have improved slightly with less ignoring of the face.
 So we don't need to do anything else to use this model as the underlying.
 Note that for the rethresolds we reduced the induction parameters back to defaults because too slow.

 The reason for the preference of edges near the root is that the min entropy frames will tend to have a centralised brightness and the most likely regions of uniformity (and so highly aligned neighbours) is far from the centre.
 In the underlying for the 2-level this will be less of a problem and in the 2-level itself there will be little effect.